The Bankrate promise

 - Home insurance may cover tree debris removal in some scenarios, such as after a windstorm or ice storm, but only up to your policy's coverage limits.

-- Your policy likely won’t pay to remove a dead, rotted, overgrown or potentially-damaging tree from your property.
+- Your policy likely won't pay to remove a dead, rotted, overgrown or potentially-damaging tree from your property.

 - If one of your trees falls onto a neighbor's home, the neighbor's insurance will likely respond.